typex1/Amazon-Textract-Image-Search/README.md

 # Amazon Textract Image Search
-Retrieve local images more easily by retrieving their text content using Amazon Textract.
+Retrieve local images incredibly fast - based on their extracted text using Amazon Textract.

 ## Motivation of this project:

-More than often I find myself searching for specific images I have in my collection, especially for diagrams or other images containing text like this one: where did I put that Couchbase related architecture diagram again?
+More than often I find myself searching for specific images I have in my collection, especially for diagrams or other images containing text like this one:

+Where did I put that Couchbase related architecture diagram again?

 ![Architecture Image](./images/Screenshot&#32;2022-04-01&#32;at&#32;13.17.06.png)

 Not a problem if you need to flip through **a dozen of images**.

 But what to do if you have **1000+** images to look into?

 ## Solution: